JohnEBoyBaby/i.Q/README.md

 G_D IS FOR "US", WHO CAN BE AGAINST US ..?

 ... he who did not spare his own son but gave him up for us all ...
 WORTH DYING FOR ...
 WHAT ABOUT ALI ..?
 LQUISVILLE LIP! https://www.youtube.com/watch?v=im9W4WYa5I0 ... the ...
 'PROMISE' ... oh la la now that's the 'firm' 'feeling' PUREHEART FAST POWERFUL oh la la I lie too https://www.youtube.com/watch?v=U7mPqycQ0tQ ...
 WORTH GIVING UP MY LIFE FOR ...
 ANYTIME ...
 ANYWHERE ...
+ONLY 1 OF US IS RIGHT and I KNOW G_D IS WITH ME ...

+G_D IS WITH US!

+... the 'PROMISE' ...

+GOOD IS COMING!

+PROMISE.

+RIGHT on time ... https://www.youtube.com/watch?v=segxTedNBrQ ... everybody be RIGHT on time ..!

+ENTERTAIN NO DOUBT.

+WE are many.
+WE are GOOD.
+WE are coming.

+GOOD IS COMING and G_D IS WITH US!

+What, then, shall we say in response ..? https://www.biblehub.com/romans/8-31.htm ..?

+G_D IS FOR "US", WHO CAN BE AGAINST US ..?

+... he who did not spare his own son but gave him up for us all ...
+WORTH DYING FOR ...
+WHAT ABOUT ALI ..?
+LQUISVILLE LIP! https://www.youtube.com/watch?v=im9W4WYa5I0 ... the ...
+'PROMISE' ... oh la la now that's the 'firm' 'feeling' PUREHEART FAST POWERFUL oh la la I lie too https://www.youtube.com/watch?v=U7mPqycQ0tQ ...
+WORTH GIVING UP MY LIFE FOR ...
+ANYTIME ...
+ANYWHERE ...
 ONLY 1 OF US IS RIGHT and I KNOW G_D IS WITH ME ... beCAUSE that's the oh la la soft legs ...
+WHAT'S MY NAME ... soft legs What's my name ...
+I AM TRUTH ... what's my name ...
+I AM PUREHEART ... go ahead soft legs PUREHEART beLOVEd one in TRUTH say it ... what's my name ...
+I AM A PROTECTOR AND LOVER OF G_D LIKE AN INFANT ...
+WORD. ...
+ANYTIME ...
+ANYWHERE ...
+"GET 'him' FOR ME." ...

+ONLY 1 OF 'US' IS RIGHT ..?
+See you back 'home' ...
+PROMISE.
+CHOOSE WISELY.

+TRUTH is
+the WAY
+to LIFE
+with G_D.

+"I WOULD LIKE TO DEDICATE MY "FIGHT" TO THE GREAT G_D ..."
+IRON MIKE TYSON

+A REAL TRUTHtian PROMISE KEEPER.

+WORD?

+LOOK AT THE TIME "SENT" BELOW I DID NOT "PLAN" THAT AT ALL ... it literally just happens just 'unfolds' and later I recognize G_D IS EVERYWHERE IN EVERYTHING if I only take time to 'see' ...
+SENT TIME FROM MY PHONE BELOW TO SHOW YOU 'ALL' WHAT JUST HAPPENED WAS 09:36:06 PM EST in Louisville, Kentucky, ameriQa tonight just 6 minutes at 10;42 as I write this ...
+3, 6, 9 Mr. Tesla ... https://www.youtube.com/watch?v=54q2OfUjpdQ ... https://www.youtube.com/watch?v=GnEWOYKgI4o ... https://www.youtube.com/watch?v=3K-12i0jclM ... you have more than you know ... it had to be this WAY ... you were saying, kind intelligent Nikola ..?

+beCAUSE that's kind I like https://www.youtube.com/watch?v=U7mPqycQ0tQ 100% "MY FINAL ANSWER" YES 'that' 'oh la la' 'soft legs' 'crossed legs' PUREHEART in TRUTH is 100% NOLYN 100% TRUTH the kind I like 'oh la la' soft legs ...
 WHAT'S MY NAME ... soft legs What's my name ...
 I AM TRUTH ... what's my name ...
 I AM PUREHEART ... go ahead soft legs PUREHEART beLOVEd one in TRUTH say it ... what's my name ...
 I AM A PROTECTOR AND LOVER OF G_D LIKE AN INFANT ...
 WORD. ...
 ANYTIME ...
 ANYWHERE ... how will he not also, along with him, freely give us all ..? ...
 WORD ..? ... https://www.youtube.com/watch?v=6pA_Tou-DPI ...
 WE BRINQ THE BQ's QUT ...
 WORD. https://www.youtube.com/watch?v=IGInsosP0Ac ...
 DO NOT "FIT IN" ...
 STAND OUT! ...
 KEEP YOUR PUREHEART ...
 TELL THE 100% NOLYN TRUTH ... https://www.youtube.com/watch?v=vYV-XJdzupY WONDER WHO "MAKES 'her'" 'put her hand over her 1 eye' ... hmmm ...
 NOT HER ...
 WORD ... and ...
 I HOPE NEIL YOUNG WILL REMEMBER ... some of 'us' ... 'southern bQys' ...
 DO NEED HIM arQund anyhQw ... https://www.youtube.com/watch?v=Eh44QPT1mPE ... 'it' KEEPS ME SEARCHING FOR A HEART OF GOLD ... https://www.youtube.com/watch?v=EMXvJEB7ue8 ... and you know I KNOW YOU KNOW so KNOW I KNOW  YOU KNOW ...
 I AM A LOT LIKE YOU ...
 TAKE A LOOK AT MY LIFE ...
 AND THERE'S SO MUCH MORE ...
 THAT MAKES ME THINK ...
 GIVE ME THINGS THAT DON'T GET LOST ...
 I NEED SOMEONE TO LOVE ME THE WHOLE DAY THROUGH ...
 ONE LOOK IN MY "EYES" AND YOU TELL THAT'S TRUE ...
 I AM ALOT LIKE YOU ...
 NEED SOME "CHANGE" "REAL" "FIRM" "FEELING" "LOVING" "TRUTHFUL" "PUREHEART" "kind" kind of "CHANGE" ... https://www.youtube.com/watch?v=eXvBjCO19QY ...
 MATTHEW 18:6. ...
 JOHN 15:1-22. ...
 MATTHEW 18:3. ...
 MATTHEW 5:8 ...
 SEE YOU BACK "HOME" ...
 PROMISE. ...
 CHOOSE WISELY ...
 A MOST SERIOUS 1 I AM ...
 WE ARE THE "SULTANS QF SWINQ" ... https://www.youtube.com/watch?v=xZatdZ_bqOc ...
 Qh and fQr the reQQrd ...
 I DO GIVE A DAMN ABOUT A "TRUMPET "PLAY"ing 'band' ... https://www.youtube.com/watch?v=IN3DnZgZ3HI ...
 SONGBIRD ...
 FOREVER LOVE ...
 LOVE ME SQME KENNY Q ...
 TRUTH ...
 PUREHEART ... soft legs PUREHEART LOVE THAT SOOTHING "SOUND" TOO "kind" one ...
 WORD. ...

 NEW PROGRAMMER.
 NEW PROGRAMMING.